MSchmoecker/FenceSnap/README.md

 This mod requires [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim) \
 Extract the content of `FenceSnap` into the `BepInEx/plugins` folder.

-This is a client side only mod and does not execute on a server.
+This is a client side only mod and is not needed on a server.
+Not every player needs to have the mod installed.

+## Settings
+The compatibility patch with OdinArchitect can be disabled in the config.
+This may only be done if an error occurs, if OdinArchitect is not installed nothing will happens.

+Snapping can be disabled with pressing L-Shift, this is a vanilla feature.

 ## Development